alasco-tech/alasco-tech.github.io/src/content/blog/2024/04/05/django-and-row-level-security.md

     ...
 ```

-So that we could in turn do:
+So that we could in turn do something like this and get automatic scoping to the proper account:

 ```python
 set_current_account(account)